mmmorris1975/x32-osc-bridge/README.md

 # X32 OSC Bridge

 This program provides a bridge/proxy to the OSC interface of the [Behringer X32](https://www.behringer.com/product.html?modelCode=P0ASF) family of digital audio mixer, including the Compact, Producer, and Rack models.
+It may also work for the XAir family of digital mixers as well.

 As a proxy, it can enable tools like X32-Edit or the excellent [X32 Mixing Station](https://play.google.com/store/apps/details?id=com.davidgiga1993.mixingstation) mobile app to access mixers which may reside on another network.

 As a bridge, it can allow tools which speak OSC, but don't implement the Behringer extensions, to access the mixer and receive updates using the "xremote" OSC extension used by these mixers.

+### Installation

+Download the compiled program for your operating system and processor architecture from the releases section and run.
+There are no external libraries or language runtime dependencies.

+Raspberry Pi uses should download the Linux Arm file for a given version.

+**TODO** provide installation packages for the various platforms to simplify installation

 ### Usage